rahimrahman/audio-player-real/README.md

 # Audio Player

-Using react-native-track-player, and inspired by Apple Music app, Audio Player app has the ability to play music (also on the background).
+Inspired by Apple Music app, Audio Player app has the ability to play music (as well in the background) from a defined playlist json file.
+Mini Player at the bottom of the track list can be tapped to get a Full Player.

+The package react-native-track-player came with all the nice features to make this app possible without having to add anymore additional packages.
+Having the ability to monitor events when changes to the playback allows creation of components without having to use state management package like redux.

 iOS           |  Android
 :-------------------------:|:-------------------------: